 3) Holding office or title in the governing or advisory board of any entity.

 Prior to engaging in any new employment or outside activity, employees must obtain approval from their supervisors and the ELO by submitting a completed Outside Activities Questionnaire.
-The Outside Activities Questionnaire must be completed and approved by the employee’s supervisor and the ELO prior to engaging in such employment or activity and must be updated and approved annually, or as necessary whenever there is a change in outside activities or employment.
+The Outside Activities Questionnaire must be completed and approved by the employee’s supervisor and the ELO prior to engaging in such employment or activity and must be updated and approved as necessary whenever there is a change in outside activities or employment.

 The University’s ELO shall review all Outside Activities Questionnaires and determine whether the outside activity is permissible in accordance with the Conflicts Law and the State of New Jersey Uniform Ethics Code.
 Consistent with the Uniform Ethics Code, the University shall require disclosure of additional information regarding the outside activities of its employees as necessary to address the needs of the University.